 Wojdynski, B.W., Espina, C., Northup, T., Bang, H., Lee, Y., & Sridhar, N. (2015, August).
 “Exemplification in Online Slideshows: The Role of Visual Attention on Availability Effects.”
 Accepted for presentation at the 2015 Association for Education in Journalism and Mass Communication (AEJMC) Annual Convention, San Francisco, CA.

-EMST 3110: Writing for Digital Media (instructor of record)
+EMST 3110: Writing for Entertainment Media (instructor of record)